 + Finish installing the tile in the shower so the glass shower doors can be measured

 + Start installing the floor marble

 + Second coat of primer on the walls

 + A million other things I’m probably forgetting

-We still have so much to do in so little time!
-But we’re almost there!
+There’s still so much to do in so little time!

 The media sponsor for the One Room Challenge™ is Better Homes and Gardens.

 I will link each week below as the challenge progresses: